 - Minor repairs such as the installation of chimney caps, chimney liner and repointing of brickwork.

 - Freestanding communication towers regulated by the Federal Government.

 - Storage tanks regulated by the Gasoline Handling Act or the Energy Act.

-You can get the application forms and details here: Application Happy renovating!
+Questions?
+Call the city.
+You can get the application forms and more details here: Application Happy renovating!